Critical embeddings: Preliminaries

-\begin{theorem}[Spector \cite{Spector:1988}] Suppose that $U$ is an ultrafilter on $\kappa$, the following are equivalent: \begin{enumerate} \item $j\colon V\to\Ult(V,U)$ is elementary. \item $\Ult(V,U)$ satisfies the Axiom of Extensionality. \item $\Ult(V,U)\models\forall x(x\notin[f]_U)$ if and only if $[f]_U=[c_\varnothing]_U$. \item $U$-$\AC_\kappa$ holds. \end{enumerate} \end{theorem} The original theorem is formulated with a few more equivalences, but these are arguably reformulations of (1).
+\begin{theorem}[Spector \cite{Spector:1988}] Suppose that $U$ is an ultrafilter on $\kappa$.
+The following are equivalent: \begin{enumerate} \item $j\colon V\to\Ult(V,U)$ is elementary. \item $\Ult(V,U)$ satisfies the Axiom of Extensionality. \item $\Ult(V,U)\models\forall x(x\notin[f]_U)$ if and only if $[f]_U=[c_\varnothing]_U$. \item $U$-$\AC_\kappa$ holds. \end{enumerate} \end{theorem} The original theorem is formulated with a few more equivalences, but these are arguably reformulations of (1).
 One noteworthy remark is that we are not even assuming that $M$ is well-founded, so the theorem also holds for ill-founded ultrapowers.
+Note that the ultrapower embedding is well-defined without any choice.
+We will call these ``ultrapower maps'' to suggest that they might not be elementary.

-We will use this to show that amongst other things, $U$-$\AC_\kappa$ does not even imply $\AC_\omega$.
+We will use this theorem to show that amongst other things, $U$-$\AC_\kappa$ does not even imply $\AC_\omega$.
 This is quite counterintuitive at first, but from the perspective of a Levy--Solovay phenomenon this is in fact quite natural.
 It means that we have ``wiggle room'' to introduce small failures of choice, as long as we preserve choice modulo $U$.

 As a consequence of Jech's work in \cite{Jech:1968} (see also Theorem~2.7 in \cite{KaragilaHayut:Small}), we have that if $\kappa$ is measurable and $\cS\in V_\kappa$ is a symmetric system, then any measure on $\kappa$ extends uniquely to a measure in the symmetric extension.
 Additionally, the lifting theorem shows that the elementary embeddings lift as well to the symmetric extension, and indeed the ultrapower embeddings remain ultrapower embeddings.
-Since we can violate $\AC_\omega$ without difficulty by simply adding a single Cohen real, this combines to the following corollary.
+Since we can violate $\AC_\omega$ by adding countably many Cohen reals,\footnote{Equivalently, a single Cohen real.} with the most famous construction being Cohen's first model (see Chapter~5 in \cite{Jech:AC}), we immediately get the following corollary. \begin{corollary} If $\kappa$ is a measurable cardinal and $U$ is a measure on $\kappa$, then $U$-$\AC_\kappa$ does not imply $\AC_\omega$. \end{corollary}